-- Changing the color, width, and line type for grid and axis lines
+- Color, width, and line type for grid and axis lines

-- Changing the background color of the chart
+- Background color of the chart

-- X-axis Ascending—categories are arranged alphabetically from left to right.
+- X-axis Ascending—Categories are arranged alphabetically from left to right.

-- X-axis Descending—categories are arranged in reverse alphabetical order.
+- X-axis Descending—Categories are arranged in reverse alphabetical order.

-Labels displaying the value of each bar or series can be toggled on or off using theData Labels button in the chart window.
+Labels displaying the value of each bar or series can be turned on by checking Label bars on the Data tab in the Chart Properties pane.

 Guide lines or ranges can be added to charts as a reference or way to highlight significant values.
-To add a new guide, navigate to the Guides tab in the Chart Properties pane and click Add guide.
+To add a new guide, on the Guides tab in the Chart Properties pane, click Add guide.
 To draw a line, enter a Value where you would like the line to draw.
 To create a range, enter a to value.
 You can optionally add text to your guide by specifying a Label.